blay/blay.se/edgeryders.markdown

 innovation and creativity are projected on the youth.
 Precisely the properties that society hopes to see in the future.

-XXX names this oscillation between stepping back and allowing self-governance while retaining control ’’governmentality’’.
-The term comes from Foucault…

-Edgeryders hardly present youth as troubled and in need of guidance, but rather as capable of self-governance and taking bottom-up initiatives.
-The youth presenting themselves at Edgeryders hardly seem like these troubled youth and perhaps this is a gap in the representation of European youth at the platform.
-Edgeryders highlight the problematic position of governmentality between self-governess and control.
-Edgeryders presents youth that is quite capable of self-governing and participating in new ways in the political process, perhaps with some support structures.

 The Idea of Participation
 -------------------------

 While it is considered a key factor for youth policy, it is still often unclear what is meant by participation.
-It can both refer to policy that ’’empower adolescents to take part in and influence decision making that affects their lives’’(O’Donoghue & Kirshner, 2002) or supporting youth to take their own initiatives that shape their own future.
+It can both refer to policy that ’’empower adolescents to take part in and influence decision making that affects their lives’’[@ODonoghue2002] or supporting youth to take their own initiatives that shape their own future.

 The distinction matters because it leads to very different perspectives on youth policy.
 Consider this quote from a European Commission report